Quantum valence bond ice theory for proton-driven quantum spin-dipole liquids: Model

-We consider holes to be quarter-filled for each tetrahedron referring to the dimer Mott insulator H-Cat~\cite{Isono2013,Ueda2014,Shimozawa2017qsdl}.
-Essentially the same argument can also be applied for an electron quarter-filled system.
-While $H_\textrm{el}$ has a form of the $t$--$J$ model, $H_\textrm{pro}$ is a transverse-field Ising model on the frustrated pyrochlore lattice, and related models have been investigated as a model for quantum spin liquids~\cite{Balents2010qsl,Savary2016,Moessner2003,Hermele2004,CastroNeto2006,Shannon2012}.
-Our theory is based on the frustration of the protons in an ice manifold rather than that of the spins.
-It should be noted that $g$ and $J_\textrm{pro}$ are supposed to be very large, $g,\,J_\textrm{pro}\sim O(10^{3\textrm{--}4})$~K because they come from a strong Coulomb repulsion.
-In addition, we suppose $|t_\textrm{pro}| \ll J_\textrm{pro}$ and $|t_\textrm{el}| \ll g$ by referring to the parameters in H-Cat where $t_\textrm{pro}\sim 1$--10~K and $t_\textrm{el}\sim10$--100~K~\cite{Isono2013,Shimozawa2017qsdl,Tsumuraya2015}, which allows a perturbation theory with respect to $t_\textrm{pro},$ as well as $t_\textrm{el}.$ The magnetic coupling is assumed to be $J_\textrm{el} \sim 10$--100~K taken from the value for H-Cat, and one can focus only on the singlet sector of a tetrahedron when the temperature is well below $J_\textrm{el}.$
+To be concrete, we consider a range of model parameters by referring to H/D-Cat.
+Since the dimer Mott insulator H-Cat is a one-hole-filled system~\cite{Isono2013,Ueda2014,Shimozawa2017qsdl,Tsumuraya2015,Naka2018}, we consider two-hole filling for each tetrahedron which is a counterpart with the same filling in our model.
+Essentially the same argument can also be applied for a two-electron filling system.
+While $H_\textrm{el}$ has a form of the $t$--$J$ model, $H_\textrm{pro}$ is a transverse-field Ising model on the frustrated pyrochlore lattice, and related models have been investigated as a model for quantum spin liquids~\cite{Balents2010qsl,Savary2016,Moessner2003,Hermele2004,CastroNeto2006,Shannon2012}. $g$ is supposed to be very large, \textit{i.e.} $g \sim O(10^{3\textrm{--}4})$ K, because it comes from strong Coulomb repulsion. $J_\textrm{pro}$ is also large enough, \textit{i.e.} $J_\textrm{pro} \sim O(100)$ K, which is taken from the antiferroelectric transition temperature in D-Cat.
+In addition, we suppose $|t_\textrm{pro}| \ll J_\textrm{pro}$ and $|t_\textrm{el}| \ll g$ by referring to the parameters in H-Cat where $t_\textrm{pro}\sim 1$--10 K and $t_\textrm{el}\sim10$--100 K~\cite{Isono2013,Shimozawa2017qsdl,Tsumuraya2015,Naka2018,t_pro}, which allows a perturbation theory with respect to $t_\textrm{pro}.$ The magnetic coupling is assumed to be $J_\textrm{el} \sim10$--100 K taken from the value for H-Cat, and one can focus only on the singlet sector of a tetrahedron when the temperature is well below $J_\textrm{el}.$ This means that we consider a spin gapped state for simplicity, but our theory is applicable even to the triplet sector just by replacing singlets by triplets, and thus our theory can be extended to the case where a spin gap is zero.
+In addition, a gauge mean-field theory is known to describe a fermionic excitation from an ice state~\cite{Savary2012}, which would potentially describe the observed exotic excitations~\cite{Shimozawa2017qsdl}.